holoyan/adonisjs-permissions/README.md

 ```

 ## Mixins

-If you want to be able to call these methods on a `User` model then consider using `hasPermissions` mixin
+If you want to be able to call `Acl` methods on a `User` model then consider using `hasPermissions` mixin

 ```typescript